 Betri Banki's IT-systems are hosted by Skandinavisk Data Center (SDC) and Elektron.
-A risk analysis of significant IT-systems is made annually in order to determine what business impact the risk has on Betri Banki.
-This is conducted in accordance with the Business Impact Assessment framework from ISF, International Security Forum.
-The latest risk analysis was carried out in February 2020.
+A risk analysis of significant ITsystems is made annually in order to determine what business impact the risk has on Betri Banki.

 The capital needed to cover Betri Banki's operational risk is calculated using the basic indicator approach.
-At year-end 2019, operational risk was DKK 566 million, which amounts to a capital requirement of DKK 45 million.
-The bank assesses the capital requirement for operational risks on a regular basis.
+At year-end 2020, operational risk was DKK 559 million, which amounts to a capital requirement of DKK 45 million.